21.22 Forced Marriage

 Staff should not make assumptions that a child is at risk solely on the basis of an imminent extended family holiday.
 All efforts should be made to establish the full facts from the child at the earliest opportunity, without making assumptions.
 Professionals should discuss cases of forced marriage with, and seek advice from, a designated professional or another statutory agency.

-The child must be provided with the opportunity to speak on her / his own, in a private place.
-(S)he may face Significant Harm if her/his family learn that (s)he has sought help or advice and mediation should not be attempted.
+The child must be provided with the opportunity to speak on their own, in a private place.
+The child may face Significant Harm if their family learn tha they have sought help or advice and mediation should not be attempted.